domiwei/merpay/answer.md

 The behavior of `CheckConnection()` is: First check the last check time, if time difference between now time and last check time is less than 5 seconds, just do nothing but return cached state.
 If not, try to get lock by using `atomic.CompareAndSwap()` to prevent it from **cache avalanche**.
-The one successfully get the lock is allowed to ping the target DB instance and update cached state atomically.
+The one successfully getting the lock is allowed to ping the target DB instance and update cached state atomically.
-The logic described above can be written in pesudo code:
+The logic described above can be written in following pseudo code:

 ```
 if nowTime - lastCheckTime < 5 seconds: